DeepakVadgama/deepakvadgama.github.io/_posts/blog/2016-02-02-polarized-expression-of-modern-civilization.md

 title: Polarized expressions of modern civilization
 category: blog
 comments: true
 excerpt: Why we, as a civilization, are becoming more polarized about our opinions?
+tags: opinion
 ---

 In last few years there has been a tidal wave of polarization sweeping the world.